bsc-performance-tools/extrae/docs/source/xml.rst

 The :option:`exclude-automatic-functions` attribute is used only by the DynInst instrumenter.
-By setting this attribute to ``yes`` the instrumenter will avoid automatically instrumenting the routines that either call OpenMP outlined routines (*i.e.,* routines with OpenMP pragmas) or call CUDA kernels.
+By setting this attribute to ``yes`` the instrumenter will avoid automatically instrumenting the routines that either call OpenMP outlined routines (*i.e.,* routines with OpenMP pragmas), call CUDA kernels or HIP Kernels.

 Finally, in order to gather performance counters in these functions and also in those instrumented using the ``extrae_user_function`` API call, the node